 V is for Vulnerability: The Glue of Your Relationship

-Vulnerability is the glue in life and relationships.
-Without it you would not be able to connect with those around you.
-Well you could but only on a surface-to-surface level.
-Vulnerability allows you to connect deeply from heart to heart.
-But as important and valuable as it is, vulnerability for many of you may be hard and scary.
-Actually I might even go as far as to say for most of you.
-Like words might not seem to explain hard and scary it is to express your desires, and needs.
+But as important and valuable as it is, vulnerability for many of may be hard and scary.
+Actually I might even go as far as to say for most of us.
 Sure maybe you can share with the barista at the coffee shop that you need a coffee but sharing the deep heart needs and desires with the person that matters most?
-Eyes-wide moment.
+That is a whole other situation.

 “I would like to be able to show vulnerability to people I care about.
 I have incredible deep emotions but can’t often let people see them, so they think I’m a happy-go-lucky bubbly person with high walls.
 They aren’t wrong.”